 Maritime Security in Ghana (AMARIS)

-AMARIS offers one of the first in-depth case studies of a country’s response to maritime insecurity.
-It investigates the manifestations of maritime crime in Ghana and the drivers and inter-sections.
-It studies the governance and capacity building response to them.
-AMARIS is implemented in close cooperation with SafeSeas and partners in Ghana.
+AMARIS conducted one of the first in-depth case studies of a country’s response to maritime insecurity.
+It investigates the manifestations of maritime crime in Ghana and the drivers and inter-sections and studied the governance and capacity building response to them.
+AMARIS was implemented by the Department of Political Science, University of Copenhagen, in close cooperation with SafeSeas and partners in Ghana and was funded by the Ministry of Foreign Affairs of Denmark and administered by the Fellowship Centre of the Danish Development Agency (DANIDA).

 Objectives

-The goal of AMARIS is to conduct a theory-driven and in-depth study of maritime security in Ghana.
-It investigates the manifestations of maritime crime in the country (work package 1), the governance responses to maritime security that have developed in the past twenty year (work package 2), and the capacity building assistance that is carried out in the country by international partners (work package 3).
-Ghana is seen as a paradigmatic case because it is a country in the Global South that can successfully govern its waters.
-The research will reveal best practices, but also the tensions and challenges that persist.
-Theoretically the project draws on practice theory and specifically, assemblage thinking.
-Part of the project is also a junior analyst training school that aims at advancing expertise in the Western African region.
+The goal of AMARIS was to conduct a theory-driven and in-depth study of maritime security in Ghana.
+It investigated the manifestations of maritime crime in the country (work package 1), the governance responses to maritime security that have developed in the past twenty year (work package 2), and the capacity building assistance that was carried out in the country by international partners (work package 3).

 Blue Crime

 Maritime piracy is the blue crime that often receives the majority of attention.
 Indeed, piracy in the Gulf of Guinea continues to dominate much of the news coverage of the region.
 Yet, blue crime is a wider problem.
 Environmental crimes, such as illegal fishing or waste dumping, port security, smuggling or stowaways are issues that also require consideration.
-The first work package of AMARIS investigates the manifestations of blue crime in Ghana to identify patterns, inter-sections between crimes and the core drivers behind them.
-This work package is led by the Kofi Annan International Peacekeeping Training Center (KAIPTC).
-Its results will provide major new insights into the logic of blue crimes.

 Maritime Security Governance